QuentinRa/blog.quentinra.dev/tools/latex/index.md

 # Latex

-In this course you will learn
+In this course, you will learn

 * how to write some latex documentation
 * how to write maths in latex